 Look for light and shadows and if they are not there you can always create your own

-Subscribe to my mailing list and receive a free copy of Window Light Photography plus discount on prints and books.
+Subscribe to my Newsletter and receive a free copy of Using Window Light to Photograph Nudes plus exclusive updates, free critiques and a discount on prints and books.

-One Reply to “Photographing Nudes – A Different Point of View”
+One thought on “Photographing Nudes – A Different Point of View”